This post may contain affiliate links. Please read our privacy policy.

 Anyone who has experienced living through a kitchen renovation has explored the fine balance of excitedly waiting for the kitchen to be finished and trying not to get too grouchy.
 Not cooking for 11 weeks was an untenable thought for the following reasons:

-1) People get hungry and even my kids tired of the parade of take out that graced our ottoman.
+1) People get hungry, and even my kids are tired of the parade of takeout that graced our ottoman.
 Notice I didn’t say table—we had no table.

-2) Posting photos of pizza and Chipotle burritos do not a blog make.
+2) Posting photos of pizza and Chipotle burritos does not make a blog.

 3) I get itchy not cooking for a few days, never mind a few weeks.